Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 3.  **`git sparse-checkout set [path]`**: This command restricts the working directory to only the specified files or folders.
 Since the requirement is to clone only the directory named `src/web`, you provide that path relative to the repository root.
 This significantly reduces the number of files checked out on your local machine.

-### Question #34
+### Question #31

 You use GitHub for source control and Microsoft Teams for collaboration.

-You need to send a notification to a Teams channel for each commit.
+**You need to send a notification to a Teams channel for each commit.**

 The solution must minimize development effort.

 What should you do?